Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM training and Viterbi training: Abstract

 \section{Abstract}

 \paragraph{Background:}

-Hidden Markov models are widely employed by numerous Bioinformatics programs used today.
+Hidden Markov models are widely employed by numerous bioinformatics programs used today.
 Applications range widely from comparative gene prediction to time-series analyses of micro-array data.
-Typically, the parameters of these hidden Markov models have been set up with a specific data set in mind, for example the genome of a particular species.
-Determining a set of parameters that yield a high prediction performance and adjusting these parameters for new data sets is typically done manually (if at all) as most programs do not incorporate algorithms for automatic parameter training.
-This manual parameter training can be very time-consuming and does not necessarily result in a better performance.
-Most existing Bioinformatics applications risk becoming obsolete unless they can be readily adapted to new data sets.
-They would thus gain a better performance and much wider applicability by incorporating algorithms for automatic parameter training.
+The parameters of the underlying models need to be adjusted for specific data sets, for example the genome of a particular species, in order to maximize the prediction accuracy.
+Computationally efficient algorithms for parameter training are thus key to maximizing the usability of a wide range of bioinformatics applications.

-\paragraph{Results:} We present a new method for training the parameters of hidden Markov models using sampled state paths.
-As these state paths are sampled from the posterior distribution, we call our new training algorithm posterior sampling training.
-We also introduce a computationally efficient, linear-memory algorithm for posterior sampling training.
-In addition, we introduce the first linear-memory algorithm for Viterbi training.
-We evaluate posterior sampling training by comparing it to Viterbi training and Baum-Welch training for a hidden Markov model and find that posterior sampling training outperforms Baum-Welch training in terms of performance and computationally efficiency and that it is significantly more robust than the commonly used method of Viterbi training.
+\paragraph{Results:} We introduce two computationally efficient training algorithms, one for Viterbi training and one for stochastic expectation maximization (EM) training, which render the memory requirements independent of the sequence length.
+Unlike the existing algorithms for Viterbi and stochastic EM~training which require a two-step procedure, our two new algorithms require only one step and scan the input sequence in only one direction.
+We also implement these two new algorithms and the already published linear-memory algorithm for EM~training into the hidden Markov model compiler \hc\ and examine their respective practical merits for three small example models.

-\paragraph{Conclusions:} The new parameter training method of posterior sampling training provides a computationally very efficient and robust way of training the parameters of hidden Markov models and is also comparatively easy to implement.
-Together with the first linear-memory algorithm for Viterbi training that we present here (and the linear-memory algorithm for Baum-Welch training introduced earlier), parameter training can now be attempted even for complex models and long training sequences.
+\paragraph{Conclusions:} Bioinformatics applications employing hidden Markov models can use the two algorithms in order to make Viterbi training and stochastic EM~training more computationally efficient.
+Using these algorithms, parameter training can thus be attempted for more complex models and longer training sequences.
+The two new algorithms have the added advantage of being easier to implement than the corresponding default algorithms for Viterbi training and stochastic EM~training.

 \ifthenelse{\boolean{publ}}{\begin{multicols}{2}}{}